 23. Find a Cheaper Grocery Store

 Whole Foods is not a requirement.
-Was one of those who went to Whole Foods for everything because I would easily get skeeved out with busted up produce or foul smelling meats.
+I was one of those people who went to Whole Foods for everything because I would easily get freaked out by busted up produce or foul smelling meats.
 But I’ve seen the light and am now saving boatloads of money.

 Aldi for one has a lot of organic options and they’re making the move be GMO-free which is important to a lot of people, including myself.

 Trader Joe’s can be slightly cheaper, but a lot of their stuff is not.
 And then you have the generic Shoprite, Acme, Publix options as well.
 Use the coupons they give you and be smart about what you’re buying.